buildtesters/buildtest/docs/contributing/github_integration.rst

 - `CodeCov <https://github.com/marketplace/codecov>`_ - The codecov bot will report codecov report from the issued pull request once coverage report is complete.
 The configuration for codecov is defined in ``.codecov.yml`` found in root of repo.

 - `Pull Request Size <https://github.com/marketplace/pull-request-size>`_ - is a bot that labels Pull Request by number of **changed** lines of code.

-- `Trafico <https://github.com/marketplace/trafico-pull-request-labeler>`_ - is a bot that automatically labels Pull Request depending on their status, during code reviews.
-The configuration is found in ``.github/trafico.yml``.